ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 ### Color Your Way: Changing Model Materials

-While CORE does have a distinct art style, all of this can be changed and modified to whatever your vision may be.
+While Core does have a distinct art style, all of this can be changed and modified to whatever your vision may be.
 The colors and patterns on a 3D model are known as "materials".
 The easiest way to create a dramatic change is to alter the materials of a model, either to a completely different material, or by editing the settings of a material.

 ![Different Materials](../../img/EditorManual/Art/differentMats.png "Different Materials"){: .center}